 The Model (School Based)

-This community sport hub began in late 2015 and is based around Inverness Royal Academy and sports centre.
+This community sport hub is based around Inverness Royal Academy and sports centre.

 Inverness Royal Academy Community Sport Hub has been developed in partnership with the school, High Life Highland, community clubs and national governing body staff.
 The group will work together to provide: